templexxx/tsc/tools/calibrate/README.md

-Calibrate
+# Calibrate
-===

-Calibrate is a tool for showing attempts to find out TSC coefficient (`1 / (frequency / 1e9)`).
+Calibrate is a tool for determining the TSC (Time Stamp Counter) coefficient, calculated as `1 / (frequency / 1e9)`.

-It helps me to finalize the algorithm of calculation of TSC coefficient in tsc package.
+This utility helps finalize the algorithm for TSC coefficient calculation in the tsc package.

+## Methodology

-Reasons of choosing simple linear regression with intercept:
+Simple linear regression with intercept was chosen for the following reasons:

-1. Easy to calculate.
+1. The results provide sufficient accuracy for practical applications
-2. The result is good enough.
+2. The model is easily interpretable:
-3. Easy to understand, the coefficient represents the `freqeuncy`, the `offset` is two clocks constant offset.
+   - The coefficient directly corresponds to the frequency
+   - The intercept represents the constant offset between the two clock sources